“I am sorry to say that we decided against moving you to the next stage of the process, primarily for missing some essential tech skills”.

 I won’t lie: there’s no quick solutions to “solve” the imposter syndrome.
 According to some study we saw earlier, it could even be a normal consequence of our social life.

 But it doesn’t mean that these feelings need to be strong or regular.
-First and foremost, you’ll need the will to change your way of thinking, trying to fix some of your thinking habits, day after day.
+First and foremost, you’ll need the will to change your way of thinking, to try to fix some of your thinking habits day after day.
 I believe that patience and determination are the keys here.

 Where Are You on the Imposter Road?

 It might be useful for you to first assess how strong your imposter syndrome is.
 Try to listen to yourself first, but it can be very difficult to assess our feelings.

 Over the years, some tests were developed to find out how strong the imposter syndrome is for somebody.
 The most famous is the Clance Impostor Phenomenon Scale (CIPS); unfortunately, I couldn’t find any other on the Great Internet (like the Harvey’s IP test).

 If you have access to any other test measuring the imposter syndrome, don’t hesitate to post the link in the comment.

 For the curious, at the time I’m writing this article, my personal best is 74.
 It only confirmed what I experienced: I often have imposter feelings.

 For anybody having a high score: welcome abroad!
 For the others, I hope it won’t get higher.
 For everybody: let’s try to decrease it.